 Electronic Cigarettes as a harm reduction strategy for tobacco control: A step forward or a repeat of past mistakes?

-New study shows electronic cigarettes “undoubtedly” safer than cigarettes
+Study shows electronic cigarettes “undoubtedly” safer than cigarettes

 A new study into the electronic cigarette by Zachary Cahn and Professor Michael Siegel in the journal of Public Health Policy argues that the e-cigarette is both safer than cigarettes and more effective than cessation aids.